Long Beach State Athletics Director Vic Cegles Named I-AAA Under Armour Athletics Director of the Year

 Other major projects that have been finished under Cegles include a $2 million expansion and renovation of the Walter Pyramid locker rooms, providing state of the art homes for men's and women's basketball and volleyball and a strength and conditioning center within the Walter Pyramid overlooking the floor, which was redone in 2014 with all-maple flooring, replacing the original beechwood installed in 1994.
-Additionally, new scoreboards have been installed for baseball, softball, soccer, tennis, and most recently, water polo, along with the installation of lights at George Allen Field.
+Additionally, new scoreboards have been installed for baseball, softball, soccer, tennis, and water polo, along with the installation of lights at George Allen Field.

 Under Cegles' leadership the university entered a long-term 55-year lease with the city of Long Beach to operate the iconic Blair Field, ensuring an improved home for Dirtbag baseball.
 With that commitment, a $17 million campaign for improvements at Blair Field is underway, which includes a new practice infield, safer walls and remodeled batting cages, locker room, offices and suites at the iconic stadium.
 Four-time MLB All-Star Troy Tulowitzki pledged $1 million to the project, offered at his LBSU Hall of Fame induction, which breaks ground for Phase 1 in 2015.

 Cegles and Beach Athletics have also contracted with Learfield Sports Marketing, outsourcing all media and sponsorship rights with the national collegiate sales company.
 Learfield spearheads a commitment to increasing corporate sponsorships and sales of season and individual game tickets for baseball and basketball.
-Overall ticket revenues increased 15% in 2013-14, and Men's Basketball in particular has seen a massive rise in attendance, second in the Big West behind Hawai'i and featuring a prominent student section that has grown 118% since Cegles hired Dan Monson to coach the team.
+Overall attendance rose in nine of the ten ticketed sports of Long Beach State last season, and the 49ers consistently rank second in the Big West in Men’s Basketball attendance to only Hawai’i.

 Diversity in the coaching and administrative staff is a fundamental goal and the athletics department was recognized under Cegles' leadership in 2008 as a national NCAA diversity winner.

-Competitively, in his eight seasons at the helm of the Long Beach State athletic department, the 49ers have won 31 conference championships, with 31 LBSU teams advancing to the NCAA Tournament.
+Competitively, in his nine seasons at the helm of the Long Beach State athletic department, the 49ers have won 34 conference championships, with 33 LBSU teams advancing to the NCAA Tournament.

-Long Beach State has become the gold standard of the Big West Conference, winning four straight Commissioner's Cups, awarded annually to the most successful athletic department as a whole.
-The 49ers have won five of the last six cups, and set a competition points record in 2011-12.
+Long Beach State has become the gold standard of the Big West Conference, winning five straight Commissioner's Cups, awarded annually to the most successful athletic department as a whole.
+The 49ers have won six of the last seven cups, and set a competition points record in 2011-12.

-The Beach captured three Big West Championships last season, in Women's Tennis, Men's Track & Field, and Softball, and along with the Tennis and Softball programs, the Dirtbags' baseball program made its return to the NCAA postseason in 2013-14.
-Women's Tennis has now won either the regular-season or tournament title in 11 straight seasons, and Men's Track and Field has won three Big West Championships in a row.
+The Beach captured three Big West Championships last season, in Women's Tennis, Men's Track & Field, and Women’s Volleyball.
+Women's Tennis has now won either the regular-season or tournament title in 12 straight seasons, and Men's Track and Field has won three Big West Championships in a row.
 The Beach Volleyball program, established under Cegles’ tenure, won the 2012-13 national championship, and reached the AVCA finals for the third time in four seasons.